-You will be assigned to a group at the beginning of the quarter to work on homework assignments and the final project.
-The group work will be subject to peer assessment of each member's contribution.
-One-third of your total group work grade (assignments and final project) will be determined by your score on the peer evaluations.
+You will be assigned to a group at the beginning of the quarter to discuss homework assignments and work on the final project.
+Please note that group work will be subject to a peer assessment at the end.
+One-half of your total group work grade (assignments and final project) will be determined by the score on the peer evaluations.
 I.e., individuals who do not contribute their fair share to the group (as determined by the group) will be penalized.